Pavan-gs/ImageRecognition/README.md

 # ImageRecognition
-Collection of image recognition examples
+This is a collection of image recognition examples

-This repo contains .py and .ipynb files of examples on image recognition and object detection using CNN and YOLO.
+This repo contains .py and .ipynb files. on image recognition and object detection using CNN and YOLO.